About Western Law

 Approximately 1 in 5 upper-year Western Law students participates in an exchange program, allowing them to benefit from expanded curriculum options, study legal issues from a new perspective and create a network of international contacts.

-Through our thriving Western Law Internship Program (WLIP), you may intern with government departments, international organizations, corporations and firms.
+Through our thriving Western Law Internship Program (WLIP), you may intern with international organizations, non-governmental and Indigenous organizations, and private industries.
 The WLIP allows you to expand your knowledge of international, domestic and comparative law issues while applying your legal skills in a professional environment.
 This enriched educational experience opens a new world of opportunities for you to succeed and prosper in an increasingly interdependent global system.

 Advocacy Programs